SarahLiettefti/AI5L_AILab_FraudDetection/README.md

 # Conclusion

-Finally, we will emphasize the importance of scientific reasoning and its role in enhancing the overall effectiveness of our fraud detection model.

-We saw that sometimes, it is better to delete the noices features than even dealing with the unbalanced data (that was surprising).
-Apart for that, we saw that adding a positive weight of 22 was very effective to improve the performance of our models as well as using the SMOTE.
-It is important to optize the parameters of the models but we also need to learn when to stop to not go too far.
-Sometime doing less is more.

-Insights into the performance and suitability of different machine learning techniques for this task.
+## Lessons Learned
+In this project, we found that scientific reasoning played a crucial role in enhancing the effectiveness of our fraud detection model.
+Surprisingly, we discovered that deleting noisy features sometimes yielded better results than dealing with unbalanced data.
+Additionally, we observed that incorporating a positive weight of 22 and using SMOTE were effective techniques to improve model performance.
+It is essential to optimize model parameters while also knowing when to stop to avoid overfitting.
+In some cases, **less can be more**, and removing certain features can actually enhance model performance, hence the importance of selecting the data we use.These findings provide valuable insights into the performance and suitability of various machine learning techniques for fraud detection.

+While solutions for handling unbalanced data, such as undersampling or upsampling, can improve model performance to some extent, they cannot perform miracles when dealing with extremely limited transaction data.
+In cases where the dataset is highly imbalanced, such as our dataset with only 193 frauds out of +95000 transactions.
+In real-life applications in finance, fraud is likely to be unbalanced compared to regular transactions, but large banks and companies typically have access to much larger datasets.
+Even if the fraud ratio is very low, such as 2%, having millions of transactions can still provide enough fraud data to train on, and this can significantly improve model performance.
+Therefore, having access to large and diverse datasets is critical for developing accurate fraud detection models in finance and other industries.

+## Further Investigation
+There is certainly room for improvement as there are still many features that we can engineer to improve model performance.
+For instance, we can investigate how the frequency of transactions for specific features, such as `ProductCategory` or `ProviderId`, may influence the target result.

+Another idea could be to compute the cumulative sum per day per product category or an other categorical feature.
+It can capture the trend of transactions for each feature over time.
+This can potentially provide valuable information for fraud detection, as it may be the case that fraudulent transactions have different temporal patterns compared to legitimate transactions.

+Additionally, we did not apply any rescaling during the training process since we had goo results, but it is something we should absolutely consider in future iterations.
+Rescaling using min max alogritm for example can normalize the range of values in different features, which  is a crucial step as it can prevent certain features from dominating the learning process, improve model convergence, and make features more comparable, even if they are measured on different scales or units.
+Additionally, some optimization algorithms used in AI, such as gradient descent, can converge more quickly when input features are normalized.
+Therefore, rescaling features is highly recommended in AI and should be considered in any machine learning project.